MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/It's super effective!.md

 Let's get elemental!
 ====================
-Now that you've won your first battle, let's teach your monster it's elemental move.
+Now that you've won your first battle, let's teach your monster its elemental move.
 The elemental move will help your monster take advantage of strengths it has over monsters with different elements.

-We have to be careful though, if our monster tries to use it's elemental attack against a monster that is not weak to it then the move will not do anything!
-We will solve this by coding it so your monster will just tackle if the opponent is not weak to it's elemental.
+We have to be careful though, if our monster tries to use it's elemental attack against a monster that is not susceptible to it, then the move will not do anything!
+We will solve this by coding it so your monster will revert back to using its tackle if the opponent is not weak to its elemental.

-Add the following code between ```// elementalMove goes below this``` and ```// elementalMove goes above this```:
+Add the following code between ```// elementalButtonPressed goes below this``` and ```// elementalButtonPressed goes above this```:

-	func elementalMove()
+	func elementalButtonPressed()
 	{
-    	if opponent.weakAgainst == self.element
+    	if opponentWeakAgainst == element
     	{
-    		self.performElemental()
+    		performElemental()
     	}
     	else
     	{
-      		self.performTackle()
+      		performTackle()
     	}
 	}

-Again, a some of this should look familiar to you.
-We are declaring a new function called ```elementalAttack```.
+Again, some of this should look familiar to you.
+We are declaring a new function called ```elementalButtonPressed```.
 In this function we are using something new -- an if-then-else statement.

 If-then-else statements
 =======================